 type: Upload

-ClusterVirtualImage with the Upload type waits for the image to start downloading for 15 minutes after creation.
-After this time has elapsed, the resource will enter the Failed state.
+It is worth noting that CVMI with the Upload type waits 15 minutes after the image is created for the upload to begin.
+After this timeout expires, the resource will enter the Failed state.

 curl -L http://download.cirros-cloud.net/0.5.1/cirros-0.5.1-x86_64-disk.img -o cirros.img